OpenNebula/docs/source/open_cluster_deployment/kvm_node/kvm_driver.rst

 Additional Attributes
 ~~~~~~~~~~~~~~~~~~~~~

-The **raw** attribute offers the end-user the possibility of passing by attributes not known by OpenNebula to KVM.
+The ``RAW`` attribute allows the end-users to pass custom libvirt/KVM attributes not yet supported by OpenNebula.
 Basically, everything placed here will be written literally into the KVM deployment file (**use libvirt xml format and semantics**).
 You can selectively disable validation of the RAW data by adding ``VALIDATE="no"`` to the ``RAW`` section.
 By default, the data will be checked against the libvirt schema.

 .. code::